Bayesian measures of leverage and influence: Outlier detection

-While CLOUT has a similar purpose to EVOIR, it does not have the same decision-theoretic foundation.
-The lack of rigorous justification is compensated by ease of computation since CLOUT statistics can be calculated from the full posterior for all observations.
-In addition, since CLOUT is based on local influence, it may be extended to multivariate perturbations.
+Hence observations with $\text{EVOIR} > 1$ are more influential than expected given the other data.
+While CLOUT has a similar purpose to EVOIR, it does not have the same rigorous decision-theoretic foundation.
+This is compensated by ease of computation since CLOUT statistics can be calculated from the full posterior, and do not require calculation of the leave-one-out posterior for any observation.
+In addition, since CLOUT is based on local sensitivity, it may be extended to multivariate perturbations.